xando/blog/posts/os.path2.md

 Alternatives
 ------------

-The idea is not new.
-Even though I really like me implementation, need to be honest here and point few other **path** projects that were create a bit earlier than mine and have similar approach to solve the path problem:
+This idea is not new.
+Even though I really like my implementation, I need to be honest here and suggest a few other **path** projects that were created a bit earlier than mine and have broadly similar approaches to solving the path problem:

 * [path.py](https://github.com/jaraco/path.py) by Jason R. Coombs,